Last Updated on May 17, 2026

 Once nice feature that comes with Windows is the ability to use your PC as a Wi-Fi mobile hotspot so you can share your internet connection with other devices.
 This way, you can share a single connection with things such as your smartphone, tablet or other computers rather than have to connect these devices to your network.
 One problem you may run into though is that when you reboot your computer, you will need to enable the mobile hotspot feature manually so your other devices can once again connect to your shared connection.
 In this article, we will be showing you how to automatically enable the wireless (Wi-Fi) mobile hotspot in Windows 11 on startup.

-To begin, you will need to make sure that the mobile hotspot is disabled or turned off on your computer.
-To do so, open the Windows settings and go to Network & internet and find the Mobile hotspot option and turn it off if it is not already disabled.
+To begin this process you must verify that the mobile hotspot is currently turned off on your computer.
+Open the main Windows settings panel.
+Navigate directly to the Network & internet section on the left menu.
+Find the Mobile hotspot toggle switch and turn it completely off if it is still running in the background.

 Add-Type -AssemblyName System.Runtime.WindowsRuntime